-In 2018, the Company's outstanding receivables with related parties were subjected to impairment using PFRS 9's ECL model.
+In 2019 and 2018, the Company's outstanding receivables with related parties were subjected to impairment using the Company's ECL model.
 These receivables have substantially the same risk characteristics as the trade receivables.
-As such, the expected loss rates for trade receivables are a reasonable approximation of the loss rates for receivables from related parties.
+As such, the expected loss rates for trade receivables are a reasonable approximation of the loss rates for receivables from related parties [see Note 16.2(b)].